 Divide the batter evenly between the dishes, filling them about half full.
 Return the dishes to the oven and bake for 20 to 22 minutes, or until golden and puffy.

-Serve immediately with additional sliced apples.
+Serve the baked apple pancakes immediately, topping them with additional sliced apples.